faizasehar23/qa-assesment/README.md

 # qa-assesment
-This assignment is build using javascript and this framework will be used for end-to-end automation.
+This assignment is built using javascript with cypress and cuccumber with BDD

 Setup